rrrudolph/micro-controllers/README.md

 ### PEMF Generator

 A PEMF Generator is just a signal generator, an amplifier, and a coil to emit a magnet field.
 I've built a few models at this point because they help quite a bit with back pain, and inflamation in general.

-I built a small version for a friend of mine: https://vimeo.com/590700327
+This is a small version I made for a friend of mine: https://vimeo.com/590700327

 And the internals: